CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The northeastern section of the cavern has collapsed, creating a ten-foot-wide, twenty-foot-deep pit.
 A sturdy hemp rope is tethered around a nearby stalagmite, hanging down the side of the pit.
 At the pit's base, a rough-hewn tunnel stretches northwest and east.
 ```

 This area used to serve as the campsite for the Stoneseeker brothers.
 The deceased molekin is Tharden, Burrowbard's brother, who was killed by the Black Spider.
 Burrowbard's other brother, Nundro, was also here and is now a prisoner of the Black Spider in area 20.
-While the dwarves' supplies may be potentially useful, they aren't particularly valuable.
+While the molekin' supplies may be potentially useful, they aren't particularly valuable.

 ***Open Pit.*** Climbing up or down the pit's wall without a rope necessitates a successful DC 15 Strength (Athletics) check.
 A character who fails this check by a margin of 5 or more will fall, taking 1d6 bludgeoning damage per 10 feet fallen and ending up prone at the pit's bottom.
 The tunnel at the pit's base leads northwest towards area 2 and east towards area 3.